sejalchandan26/FUTURE_PE_01/README.md

 # 📁 Repository Structure

 ## 🧠 Project Overview
-This repository contains AI prompt inputs and generated outputs for a structured UGC/website copy project.
+This repository contains AI prompt inputs and generated outputs for a structured website copy project.

 ---